 When students have difficulty with professional practice, such as compliance with agency or School of Social Work policies, social work values and ethics, and school academic standards, including the NASW Code of Ethics (which govern social work practice), early intervention is essential.
-When an area of concern is identified, the student, field instructor, and liaison meet to accomplish the following:
+When areas or concerns are identified, the student, field instructor, and seminar instructor/liaison meet to accomplish the following:

-- Student or field instructor (or both) communicates the problem(s) to the seminar instructor/ liaison. - b.
-Student, field instructor, liaison, and (as appropriate) the Assistant Director or Director of Field Education, or distance education site coordinator, meet to review problems and obstacles, and to identify possible solutions. - c.
-During this meeting, the seminar instructor/liaison and/or assistant director or director of field education should have an opportunity to review evidence of the student's strengths and educational needs in the agency, including feedback from preceptors (as appropriate), recordings, and further case documentation. - d.
+- a.
+Student or field instructor (or both) communicate the problem(s) to the seminar instructor/liaison. - b.
+Student, field instructor, and liaison, and (if appropriate) the Undergraduate Field Coordinator meet to review problems and obstacles, and to identify possible solutions. - c.
+During this meeting, the seminar instructor/liaison and Undergraduate Field Coordinator should have an opportunity to review evidence of the student's strengths and educational needs in the agency, including feedback from preceptors (as appropriate), recordings, and further case documentation. - d.
 A clear statement is made during this meeting of problem areas and remediation steps, expectations for change, and a time frame for remediation. - e.
-A Field Education Performance Contract is written by the seminar instructor/liaison in consultation with the Director or Assistant Director of Field Education.
-The contract must be reviewed by the Associate Director/Graduate Advisor of the School to ensure compliance with university policies.
-The contract lists the areas needing improvement in relation to any of the six core values of the NASW Code of Ethics and the EPAS competencies; the behaviors that need to change; the expected new outcomes; the role of the student and all parties in helping students achieve those outcomes; and time frames. - f.
-A copy is sent to all participants for signature, and each returns their signed copy to the liaison.
+A Field Education Performance Plan is written by the seminar instructor/liaison in consultation with the Undergraduate Field Coordinator and the Director of Field Education.
+The contract may be reviewed by the Undergraduate Program Director. and must be reviewed by the Associate Director to ensure compliance with university policies.
+The contract lists the areas needing improvement in relation to any of the six principles of the NASW Code of Ethics; the nine Educational Policy and Accreditation Standards; the behaviors that need to change; the expected new outcomes; the role of all parties in helping the students achieve those outcomes; and time frames. - f.
+A copy of the contract is sent to all participants for signature, and each returns their signed copy to the Undergraduate Program Director or the Director of Field Education.
+The liaison also receives the signed copy of the performance plan.